-This is a series of articles looking at the individual scenarios of Arkham Horror, starting with the Dunwich Legacy expansion.
-These will be my impressions after playing through the scenario at least once and will be focusing on the mechanics and how those reinforce the story elements of a given scenario.
+This article will look at an individual scenario of Arkham Horror: The Card Game.
+These will be my impressions after playing through the scenario and will be focusing on the mechanics and how those reinforce the story elements of a given scenario.
 These articles will contain extensive spoilers and assume a familiarity with the terms and mechanics of the game.
 Please do not read on if you have not played the scenario in the title yet.

 Ain’t no Mountain high enough